semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 #### Run the job

-Run the job by committing code to the trunkline branch if it does not start automatically.
+Run the job by committing code if it does not start automatically.

 #### Set the environment variables